totiffany/totiffany.github.io/_posts/2018-06-27-My-Two-Favorite-Smoothie-Recipes.md

   smoothies.
 Fun fact – My first job in college was at a Jamba Juice.
 Remember Jamba Juice??
 It was all the rage when I was in high school.
 Green smoothies weren't really a thing back then, but those bright orange, red, and pink smoothies (that were mostly made of sorbet) were.
-MMmm.
+Mmmm.
 ---
 Pictures coming soon!